Stony Coral Tissue Loss Disease

 This coral disease is generally characterized by several lesions of dead coral tissue that occur across a coral colony and spread rapidly to cause whole colony mortality.
 Below are resources to help correctly identify SCTLD compared with other causes of coral mortality.

-- MPAConnect Guide to Detect SCTLD on Caribbean Coral Reefs, Print Version (pdf, 5.5 MB); Digital Version (pdf, (479 KB) – One-page summary with pictures of susceptible coral species and actions managers can take.
+- MPAConnect Guide to Detect SCTLD on Caribbean Coral Reefs, opens in a new windowPrint Versionopens PDF file (pdf, 5.5 MB); opens in a new windowDigital Versionopens IMAGE file (pdf, (479 KB) – One-page summary with pictures of susceptible coral species and actions managers can take.

-- SCTLD Disease Identification PowerPoint, Nova Southeastern University (pdf, 5 MB) – Provides numerous pictures of disease corals for 14 different susceptible coral species.
+- opens in a new windowSCTLD Disease Identification PowerPointopens PDF file , Nova Southeastern University (pdf, 5 MB) – Provides numerous pictures of disease corals for 14 different susceptible coral species.